arne-schroppe/states/README.md

 ```

 ## Example
 Imagine a railroad grade crossing.
 There can be a train approaching or not.
+If
-If a train is approaching the red lights can be activated or not (in case of failure).
+a train is approaching the red lights can be activated or not (in case of failure).
 There might also be a car on the tracks.
-We can get all the states of the system in the following way:
+You can get all the states of the system
+in the following way:

 ```
 states "(train not_approaching | approaching (red_light_flashing | red_light_not_flashing), car on_tracks | not_on_tracks)"
 ```

-With the output:
+Which gives the following output:

 ```
 (train not_approaching, car on_tracks)